DeviSureshl/parking-garage/README.md

 ## Build

 Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
+The build artifacts will be stored in the `docs/` directory.
+The default build folder was `dist/`, this has been updated to `docs/` for the easiness to deploy the application in github pages.

 ## Further help